Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/prerequisites/_index.md

 Installing and using addons to the free@home SysAP requires

-- A system access point with at least version 3.0.0.
+- A system access point 2.0 with firmware version at least 3.0.0.

 - The free@home next App for a mobile device.